paulossjunior/mosaic/README.md

 # Mosaic
-A Visual Studio Plugin that enable to create a documentation and task about a Meeting.
+A Solution that allow to record and distribute data about a meeting.

 ## Overview
 TODO